Make an environmental improvement bid

 Please contact us if you would need the application form in another format.

-Once an application is received it will be reviewed by the Housing Resident Involvement Team who will check that the application meets the criteria for PERP or NIP funding and they will carry out shortlisting.
+Once an application is received it will be reviewed by the Housing Resident Involvement Team who will check that the application meets the criteria for CERP or NIP funding and they will carry out shortlisting.

 The Housing Resident Involvement Team will advise all bidders on the outcome of their bid.